-- (g) New public charter schools or public charter schools adding a new grade shall be funded based on anticipated enrollment in the charter agreement.
-Those figures shall be subsequently adjusted to reflect the actual number of students enrolled. - (h) Pursuant to T.C.A. § 49-13-124, the authorizer may endorse the submission of the qualified zone academy bond application to the local taxing authority.
-The authorizer may endorse such a bond application submitted by the public charter school governing body, or the authorizer may include the public charter school's project as part of the authorizer's bond application. - (i) If public charter schools provide school nutrition programs, they may provide their own programs in compliance with United States Department of Agriculture regulations and State law or they may contract with the authorizer for the provision of school nutrition programs. - (j) Public charter schools that provide transportation in accordance with the provisions of T.C.A. §§ 49-6-2101, et seq., other than through an agreement with the charter authorizer, shall receive the State and local funds generated through the BEP for such transportation. - (2) Beginning in the 2023-24 school year and thereafter, public charter school funding shall be governed by the following: - (a) For the purpose of implementing this rule in calculating, allocating, and disbursing public charter school funding pursuant to T.C.A. § 49-13-112(a), - The Department of Education ("Department") shall be responsible for calculating required funding and reporting the calculations to both authorizers and public charter schools. - 2.
+- (1) Public charter school funding shall be governed by the following: - (a) For the purpose of implementing this Rule in calculating, allocating, and disbursing public charter school funding pursuant to T.C.A. § 49-13-112(a): - 1.
+The Department shall be responsible for calculating required funding and reporting the calculations to both authorizers and public charter schools. - 2.
 The local board of education shall be responsible for allocating the required funding to public charter schools in the local budget.
-Each authorizer shall include, as part of its budget submitted pursuant to T.C.A. § 49-2-203, the per student amount of local funds it will pass through to public charter schools during the upcoming school year, including all calculations listed in this rule.
+Each authorizer shall include, as part of its budget submitted pursuant to T.C.A. § 49-2-203, the per student amount of local funds it will pass through to public charter schools during the upcoming school year, including all calculations listed in this Rule.
 The local board of education shall provide all calculations to its authorized charter schools upon request.
-Allocations to the public charter schools during the budgeted school year shall be based on that figure until such time as updated interim and final allocations are run pursuant to paragraph (2)(e) below.
-The authorizer shall distribute funding in no fewer than nine (9) equal installments to public charter schools in the same manner as state funds are distributed. - 3.
-The LEA's fiscal agent shall be responsible for disbursement of required funding to public charter schools. - 4.
+Allocations to the public charter schools during the budgeted school year shall be based on that figure until such time as updated interim and final allocations are run pursuant to subparagraph (1)(e) below.
+The authorizer shall distribute local funding in no fewer than nine (9) equal installments to public charter schools in the same manner as state funds are distributed. - 3.
+The local education agency's (LEA) fiscal agent shall be responsible for the disbursement of required funding to public charter schools. - 4.
 The LEA shall be responsible for the timely and accurate submission of data and other reporting requirements to the Department. - 5.
-The public charter school shall be responsible for the timely and accurate submission of data and other reporting requirements to the authorizer.

-6. The authorizer and public charter school shall be responsible for collaborating to resolve any data or reporting discrepancies prior to Department reporting deadlines.

-- (b) Allocations are based on one hundred percent (100%) of state and local funds received by the LEA, including current funds allocated for capital outlay purposes and funds generated under the fast-growth stipends detailed in T.C.A. § 49-3-107, excluding the proceeds of debt obligations and associated debt services. - (c) A local board of education shall allocate to each public charter school an amount equal to the state and local funds as calculated in paragraphs (2)(d) and (2)(e) below for each student member enrolled in a public charter school and all appropriate allocations under federal laws or regulations, including, but not limited to, IDEA and ESEA funds. - 1.
+The public charter school shall be responsible for the timely and accurate submission of data and other reporting requirements to the authorizer. - 6.
+The authorizer and public charter school shall be responsible for collaborating to resolve any data or reporting discrepancies prior to Department reporting deadlines. - (b) Allocations are based on one hundred percent (100%) of state and local funds received by the LEA, including current funds allocated for capital outlay purposes and funds generated under the fast-growth stipends detailed in T.C.A. § 49-3-107, excluding the proceeds of debt obligations and associated debt services. - (c) A local board of education shall allocate to each public charter school an amount equal to the state and local funds as calculated in subparagraphs (1)(d) and (1)(e) below for each student member enrolled in a public charter school and all appropriate allocations under federal laws or regulations, including, but not limited to, IDEA and ESEA funds. - 1.
 Pursuant to T.C.A. § 49-13-112(a), federal funds received by the LEA must be disbursed to public charter schools authorized by the LEA by either joint agreement on shared services by individual public charter schools or sub-grants to public charter schools for the charter's equitable share of the federal grant based on eligible students.
 The allocation must be made in accordance with the policies and procedures developed by the Department.